justin-chizer/cloudflare-docs/content/load-balancing/reference/migration-guides/health-monitor-notifications.md

 We strongly encourage all customers to migrate existing Health Monitor notifications to Cloudflare’s centralized Notifications Service to avoid lapses in alerts.

+## Prerequisites

+Administrator role is required to complete the guide.

 ## Migration guide

 You should use this guide to migrate over **all** your existing health monitor notifications.